This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Did you get that?
 Bone broth benefits literally every part of your body, from your gut to your brain, muscles and ligaments.

-Here are six of the key nutritional compounds found in bone broth that help provide all these wonderful bone broth benefits — all for little bone broth calories.
+Here are six of the key nutrients in bone broth that help provide all these wonderful bone broth benefits — all for little bone broth calories.

 Glycosaminoglycans have the primary role of maintaining and supporting collagen and elastin that take up the spaces between bones and various fibers.
-GAGs are supportive for digestive health since they help restore the intestinal lining.
+Research highlights that GAGs are supportive for digestive health since they help restore the intestinal lining.
 This is why a deficiency in these nutrients is linked to digestive challenges.

 Several important GAGs are found in bone broth, including glucosamine, hyaluronic acid and chondroitin sulfate.

 There are two main types of naturally occurring glucosamine: hydrochloride and sulfate.
 Both help keep up the integrity of cartilage, which is the rubbery substance within joints that acts like a natural cushion.